WeWork's Neumann surrenders control, CEO role following investor revolt

 Neumann, 40, is not the first founder of a major start-up to be forced to step down recently.
 Uber Technologies Inc co-founder Travis Kalanick resigned as CEO of the ride-hailing start-up in 2017 after facing a rebellion from his board over a string of scandals, including allegations of enabling a chauvinistic and toxic work culture.

-Uber replaced Kalanick with an outsider, former Expedia Group Inc CEO Dara Khosrowshahi, and completed its IPO last May.
+Uber replaced Kalanick with an outsider, former Expedia Group Inc CEO Dara Khosrowshahi, and completed its IPO in May.

-(Reporting by Joshua Franklin in New York and Anirban Sen in Bengaluru; Additional reporting by Greg Roumeliotis in New York; Editing by Dan Grebler and Steve Orlofsky)
+(Reporting by Joshua Franklin in New York and Anirban Sen in Bengaluru; Additional reporting by Greg Roumeliotis and Koh Gui Qing in New York; Editing by Dan Grebler, Steve Orlofsky and Muralikumar Anantharaman)

 By Joshua Franklin and Anirban Sen